lsieun/learn-open_source/Maven/conf/mirrored-repositories.md

 </mirror>
 ```

-The configuration for the mirrored repository at North Carolina, USA, is as follows:
+第2个城市：The configuration for the mirrored repository at North Carolina, USA, is as follows:

 ```xml
 <mirror>